What is a Blower Door Airtightness Test?

 - Fore information on energy perfomance, visit our EnerGuide Ratings page.

-Understanding your ACH (air changes per hour) Score
+Understanding your ACH (air changes per hour) air tightness score

 - ENERGY STAR® for hew homes requirement – 2.5 ACH